Tihomir971/assist/src/lib/components/zag/llms-svelte.md

 })
 ```

-## Making it checked by default
+### Making it checked by default

-To make a switch checked by default, set the context's `checked` property to
+Use the `defaultChecked` property to make a switch checked by default.
-`true`

 ```jsx {3}
 const service = useMachine(zagSwitch.machine, {